-Without those two core elements, it's impossible to be your most productive self.
-To get those two elements firing on all cylinders doesn't need to complicated.
+Without those two elements, it's impossible to be your most productive self.
+Getting those two elements firing on all cylinders doesn't need to be complicated.
 In fact, implementing these five tiny tweaks to your daily routine will set you on the right path.

 1. Start and end your day like Benjamin Franklin.

 The daily and meticulous routine of this historical figure has been well-documented.
-While his daily schedule is the most popular thing that people share out of his autobiography, the biggest benefit to my productivity has come from implementing his two daily questions.
+While his daily schedule is the most popular thing that people share from his autobiography, the biggest benefit to my productivity has come from implementing his two daily questions.

 If you're anything like me, you probably have an ambitious and aggressive daily to-do list that can sometimes become bloated with actions that aren't moving the needle forward.
-Asking these two questions will help you remove the unnecessary fat from your day and overall work life.
+Asking these two questions will help you remove what's unnecessary from your day and overall work life.

-Anchoring your day with these two questions keeps your goal top of mind and leads to a higher probability that you'll stay in alignment for what you're trying to achieve.
+Anchoring your day with these two questions keeps your goal top of mind and leads to a higher probability that you'll stay in alignment with what you're trying to achieve.

-2. Go to sleep and wake up at the same time.
+2. Go to sleep and wake up at the same times.

-In an effort to get more done, many entrepreneurs are tempted to cut out sleep.
+In an effort to get more done, many entrepreneurs are tempted to cut sleep.
 This approach is counterproductive.
-While you're sleeping, not only are you recovering from your daily activities, but you're also consolidating your memories and new information into long-term knowledge.
+While you're sleeping, not only are you recovering from your daily activities but you're also consolidating your memories and new information into long-term knowledge.

-As humans, we're creatures of habit and finding a consistent sleep rhythm is pivotal.
-The habit that delivers the largest ROI to improving your sleep and energy according to a Fitbit study in March of 2017 was to consistently go to sleep around the same time.
+As humans, we're creatures of habit, and finding a consistent sleep rhythm is pivotal.
+The habit that delivers the largest ROI to improving your sleep and energy, according to a Fitbit study in March 2017, is to consistently go to sleep around the same time.

-One to two hours daily of lost sleep quietly wreaks havoc on your productivity and energy levels.
-Pick a consistent sleep and wake up time that also allows you enough time in the morning to slowly ease into the day.
+One to two hours daily of lost sleep quietly wreaks havoc on your productivity and energy.
+Pick a consistent sleep time and wake-up time that also allow you enough time in the morning to slowly ease into the day.

-In fact, being dehydrated by as little as one percent can lead to a decrease in mood and cognitive abilities according to a study published in The Journal of Nutrition in February of 2012.
+In fact, being dehydrated by as little as 1 percent can lead to a decrease in positive mood and cognitive abilities, according to a study published in The Journal of Nutrition in February 2012.